Why Did Café del Mar in Cartagena Close and What Replaced It?

 It’s a privileged location, not just because it was on the wall, but because it was on the part of the wall that juts the farthest out, with a nearly direct and unobstructed view out to where the sun sets over the Caribbean.

 That made it a famous landmark and an iconic place to have a drink with the sunset in Cartagena.
+See the best places to have sunset drinks in Cartagena here.

 People standing on the wall with the sunset in the background and a Colombian flag flying overhead.